-In this tutorial, Cathy Andronicou shows us how to create skin and hair in a stylized cartoon representation with just three pens - one for the skin, one for the cheek color and one for the hair.
+In this video tutorial, Cathy Andronicou shows us how to create skin and hair in a stylized cartoon representation with just three pens - one for the skin, one for the cheek color and one for the hair.
 On the face, she uses small circular motions as well as her Mixing Chamber to create variations in color from the center of the face outwards.

 For the hair, she uses a single Chameleon Pen.
 Cathy uses short strokes to add in the darker colors before infusing her pen and working in longer strokes to blend in the lighter and mid tones.
 It's amazing how all of this - the highlights, low-lights and shading - can be created with a limited range of colors.
-Take a look.

 To see more of Cathy's brilliant work, head over to her official Facebook page.

 Devin Kurtz (aka "TamberElla") demonstrates the variation that can be created with our pens, using a gradient technique.
 She focuses on realism and semi-realism, but also occasionally dabbles in more of a manga approach.
 Take a look at this video showing how she creates variety in skin tones and looks.
 Her Tumblr and Instagram are pretty amazing too.

 6. Folding Fabric

 Kristy Dalman devises a simple way to create realistic looking fabric folds with a single Chameleon Pen - and her digital stamp.
 She uses the Mixing Chamber to create a range of color tones, from a hint of a tint through the mid-tones and back to the original/fully saturated color.